keyle/SwiftCocoaUtilities/README.md

 Contributions welcome.

 - UserNotif - display growl-like notification right now, in one line
-- Messages - pass messages around the app in a register/broadcast notifications style, with payload
+- Messages - pass messages around the app in a register/broadcast global BUS style (oldschool) system, with payload